bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-14-wolf-children.md

 It’s also about his own mother, who, like Hana, raised him as a single parent.
 Even the farming town it takes place in is based on his childhood home.
 The dynamics between parent and child, and between siblings, take precedence here, the children each discovering their own identities and struggling with their place in the world.

 Hana isn’t a perfect mother.
 She’s perhaps overprotective, and unable to fully help Ame and Yuki understand their dual identity.
 But Hosoda’s empathy with those flaws – and his understanding of the pride and pain of inevitable separation as they move on with their lives – truly packs a punch.

-Kambole Campbell, bfi.org.uk
+**Kambole Campbell, bfi.org.uk**

-<![endif]-->
+<br><br>

-**WOLF CHILDREN (ÔKAMI KODOMO NO AME TO YUKI)**
+**WOLF CHILDREN<br>(ÔKAMI KODOMO NO AME TO YUKI)**
 _Director_: Mamoru Hosoda
-_Production Companies_: Studio Chizu,
+_Production Companies_: Studio Chizu,  Madhouse Studios
-Madhouse Studios
 _Executive Producer_: Seiji Okuda
 _Producers_: Takafumi Watanabe, Takuya Ito, Yuichiro Saito
 _Screenplay_: Mamoru Hosoda, Satoko Okudera